 US back on moon, with difficult landing for first private-sector craft

-More than 50 years after the last Apollo mission, an American spacecraft is back on the moon, marking first lunar landing by any private company and a step toward the hoped-for return of humans to the lunar surface.
+More than 50 years after the last Apollo mission, an American spacecraft is back on the moon, marking the first lunar landing by any private company and a step toward the hoped-for return of humans to the lunar surface.

 The uncrewed craft, nicknamed Odysseus or “Odie” for short, touched down in the moon’s south pole region Feb.
 22 at about 6:23 p.m. amid technical and communication challenges that arose.